Planning for an Azure File Sync deployment

 To provide encryption beneath the file system, Windows Server provides BitLocker inbox.
 BitLocker is fully transparent to Azure File Sync.
-The primary reason to use an encryption mechanism like BitLocker is to prevent physical exfiltration of data from your on-premises datacenter by someone stealing the disks and to prevent sideloading an unauthorized OS to perform unauthorized reads/writes to your data.
+The primary reason to use an encryption mechanism like BitLocker is to prevent physical exfiltration of data from your on-premises datacenter by someone stealing the disks, and to prevent sideloading an unauthorized OS to perform unauthorized reads/writes to your data.
 To learn more about BitLocker, see BitLocker overview.

 Third-party products that work similarly to BitLocker, in that they sit beneath the NTFS volume, should similarly work fully transparently with Azure File Sync.

 The other main method for encrypting data is to encrypt the file's data stream when the application saves the file.
-Some applications may do this natively, however this is usually not the case.
+Some applications might do this natively, however this usually isn't the case.
 An example of a method for encrypting the file's data stream is Azure Information Protection (AIP)/Azure Rights Management Services (Azure RMS)/Active Directory RMS.
 The primary reason to use an encryption mechanism like AIP/RMS is to prevent data exfiltration of data from your file share by people copying it to alternate locations, like to a flash drive, or emailing it to an unauthorized person.
 When a file's data stream is encrypted as part of the file format, this file will continue to be encrypted on the Azure file share.

 Encryption in transit